mlrun/mlrun/mlrun/serving/README.md

 Simple model serving classes can be written in Python or be taken from a set of pre-developed ML/DL classes, the code can handle complex data, feature preparation, binary data (images/video).
-The serving engine supports the full lifecycle including auto generation of micro-services, APIs, load-balancing, logging, model monitoring, configuration management, etc.
+The serving engine supports the full life cycle, including auto generation of micro-services, APIs, load-balancing, logging, model monitoring, and configuration management.

 The underline Nuclio serverless engine is built on top of a high-performance parallel processing engine which maximize the utilization of CPUs and GPUs, support 13 protocols